 bc59ab01-8403-45c6-8796-ac3ef710b3e3(Outlook on the web)

-a.
-Select Add a client application button then, in the panel that opens, set the Client ID to the respective GUID and check the box for
+Select Add a client application.
+In the panel that opens, set the Client ID to the respective GUID and check the box for

-Select Authentication under Manage.
-In the Redirect URIs section, select Web in the Type dropdown then set the Redirect URI value to
+In the Configure platforms pane, select Web, and then set the Redirect URI value to

-Select API permissions under Manage and select Add a permission.
-On the panel that opens, choose Microsoft Graph and then choose Delegated permissions.
+Under Manage, select API permissions, and select Add a permission.
+On the panel that opens, choose Microsoft Graph, and then choose Delegated permissions.

 Use the Select permissions search box to search for the permissions your add-in needs.
 The following are examples.

 User.Readpermission may already be listed by default.
-It is a good practice not to ask for permissions that are not needed, so we recommend that you uncheck the box for this permission if your add-in does not actually need it.
+It's a good practice to only request permissions that are needed, so we recommend that you uncheck the box for this permission if your add-in does not actually need it.

 Select the check box for each permission as it appears (note that the permissions will not remain visible in the list as you select each one).
-After selecting the permissions that your add-in needs, select the Add permissions button at the bottom of the panel.
+After selecting the permissions that your add-in needs, select the Add permissions button.